-PX1390 at 002, in camera.
-A presentation made the following month to St. Luke's Board of Directors by CEO Wakeman and other members of St. Luke's leadership team states, "An SLH affiliation with ProMedica has the greatest potential for higher hospital rates.
+1. St. Luke's Anticipated that the Joinder Would Raise its Rates presentation made the following month to St. Luke's Board of Directors by CEO Wakeman and other members of St. Luke's leadership team states, "An SLH affiliation with ProMedica has the greatest potential for higher hospital rates.
 A ProMedica-SLH partnership would have a lot of negotiating clout."
 PX1030 at 020, in camera; IDF 598.
 As St. Luke's CEO testified,

-Wakeman, Tr.
-2698-2700, in camera.
-Other St. Luke's documents likewise establish that among the chief advantages of affiliating with ProMedica was the ability to See PX01125 at 002, in camera (noting the advantages of ProMedica's
+St. Luke's own documents make it clear that one of the chief benefits expected from the Joinder was obtaining the significantly higher rates that the ProMedica hospitals were able to command.
+An August 10, 2009 St. Luke's planning document noted as one option documents likewise establish that among the chief advantages of affiliating with ProMedica was the ability to See PX01125 at 002, in camera (noting the advantages of ProMedica's